rstudio/redx/docs/api.md

 Batch allows you to make multiple edits in a single http request and redis commit.
 You **MUST** have a json body with your http request.
 Similar to the `backends` endpoint, the `POST` method will "append-only" to the backend, while the `PUT` method will replace what is there in a single redis commit.

 The json body must follow this json structure exactly.
-The list of backend servers can be either a string (the server) or an array (the server and score value).
+The list of backend servers can be either a string (the server address) or an array (the server address and score value).

 ```
 {